mmolinac/P161Hi/README.md

 Basically, for me there's three ways to do it:

 - `rbenv` .
 Having a Debian package is my preferred way to do it, but it seems that the packed version of the tool for Debian 8.9 can't meet the installation of Ruby 2.3.1 (only older versions).
 I'll try to avoid compilation processes in a machine that is supposed to be a production environment.
 - `rvm` is a famous tool to manage Ruby versions.
-Again, I prefer to use the fewer compilation processes, so I ended following [these instructions](https://rvm.io/rvm/install#ubuntu) to install a .deb package that meets my expectations.
+Again, I prefer to use the fewer compilation processes, so I ended following [these instructions](https://rvm.io/rvm/install#ubuntu) to install a .deb package that meets my expectations,  __so this will be my choice__.
-This is done through a PPA repository, added by Ansible during the provisioning.
+It is done through a PPA repository, added by Ansible during the provisioning.
 - Source code compilation.
 As the less desired option, was discarded.

 Once `rvm` is installed, there are additional tasks that install the version 2.3.1 specified by var `ruby_vers` .
 Can be changed to test different environments.